 The partner in the relationship who was poached can be called the cheater.
 This is the person who strayed from his or her relationship and formed a new one.
 The cheaters in the survey reported as the weeks went on, feeling more and more drawn to alternatives.
 In other words, they were tempted to stray again and look for a new romantic partner.

 Other studies have found similar results and illustrate that the famous cliché often rings true.
 Research from the University of Denver found that a person who cheats in a relationship is three-and-a-half times more likely than someone who has never cheated to commit infidelity again in another relationship.
 Many would say that this is obvious, and perhaps a more interesting fact from the study is about the cheated-on partner.
 Someone who has been betrayed is more likely to experience infidelity again in another relationship.
 The experience of infidelity becomes a risk factor for infidelity.

 Can We Learn From Our Mistakes?

-We don’t have the answers to these questions, but we do know that not every incidence of cheating leads to more infidelity.
-It is possible to recover from infidelity and to either repair the existing relationship or to find a new, more satisfying one.
-It may be that there are two types of cheaters: the serial cheater and the one who makes a mistake, regrets it and makes amends.
+We do not have answers to these questions, but we do know that not every incidence of cheating leads to more infidelity.
+It is certainly possible to recover from infidelity and to either repair the existing relationship or to find a new, more satisfying one.
+It may be that there are two types of cheaters: the serial cheater and the one who makes a mistake regrets it, and makes amends.
 The important thing to remember is that you have the power to refuse to cheat again or to refuse to put up with infidelity.